r-antonio/jmdict/README.md

 ## Versioning

 I decided to put a version number that follows the same pattern as the official DTD revision version for aknowledge the compatibility of this gem with the XML file used.
+The minor number is reserved for bugfixes or changes of the gem.

 ## Performance